kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 <td><b>system:masters</b> group</td>
 <td>Allows super-user access to perform any action on any resource.
 When used in a <b>ClusterRoleBinding</b>, it gives full control over every resource in the cluster and in all namespaces.
-When used in a <b>RoleBinding</b>, it gives full control over every resource in the rolebinding's namespace, including the namespace itself.</td>
+When used in a <b>RoleBinding</b>, it gives full control over every resource in the role binding's namespace, including the namespace itself.</td>
 </tr>
 <tr>
 <td><b>admin</b></td>
 <td>None</td>
 <td>Allows admin access, intended to be granted within a namespace using a <b>RoleBinding</b>.
-If used in a <b>RoleBinding</b>, allows read/write access to most resources in a namespace, including the ability to create roles and rolebindings within the namespace.
+If used in a <b>RoleBinding</b>, allows read/write access to most resources in a namespace, including the ability to create roles and role bindings within the namespace.
 It does not allow write access to resource quota or to the namespace itself.</td>
 </tr>
 <tr>
 <td><b>edit</b></td>
 <td>None</td>
 <td>Allows read/write access to most objects in a namespace.
-It does not allow viewing or modifying roles or rolebindings.</td>
+It does not allow viewing or modifying roles or role bindings.</td>
 </tr>
 <tr>
 <td><b>view</b></td>
 <td>None</td>
 <td>Allows read-only access to see most objects in a namespace.
-It does not allow viewing roles or rolebindings.
+It does not allow viewing roles or role bindings.
 It does not allow viewing secrets, since those are escalating.</td>
 </tr>
 </table>